socialgene/socialgene.github.io/docs/overview.md

 This tutorial assumes you already have [git](https://github.com/git-guides/install-git), [conda](https://docs.conda.io/en/latest/miniconda.html) and [Docker](https://docs.docker.com/get-docker/) installed on your computer.

 SocialGene was developed and tested on Ubuntu Linux.
-Because everything is Conda-ized/Docker-ized I see no reason that would prevent it from working on Mac or Windows given you have Conda and Docker successfully installed on those systems; that said, support for those OSs may be minimal.
+Because everything is Conda-ized/Docker-ized I see no reason that would prevent it from working on Mac or Windows given you have Conda and Docker successfully installed on those systems; that said, support for those OSs will be minimal.

 ## Setting up SocialGene with Make